Soft jazz plays in the background.

 First Day: Soup or chili in colder months and big salads in warmer months, served with bread.

-Second Day: Quiche, pizza, or a casserole with side salad or veggies.
+Second Day: Quiche, pizza, or a casserole with a side salad or veggies.

 Again, these are just suggestions.
 So take your family’s needs and preferences into consideration and plan accordingly.